missalyss/never_bored/README.md

 You have autonomy to choose your inspiration.
 Engage with our app and be inspired with the results.

+### homepage

+Landing on the homepage, activities will populate for the user to choose from.
+Engage with the filter feature to choose an activity closer to your budget, time & group preference.

 ![screenshot of filter](https://cloud.githubusercontent.com/assets/24262724/25591068/f591d9c0-2e67-11e7-83c0-9c2d6ea9c546.png)

 ## Features